jbrisbin/spark-riak-connector/docs/using-connector.md

 #### Spark Streaming With Riak

-To add Riak-related features to the `StreamingContext` and `RDD` it's required to add some packages into scope:
+To add Riak related features to the `StreamingContext` and `RDD` it is required to add some packages into the scope:

 ```scala
     import com.basho.riak.spark.streaming._
 ```

-And after that we can simply replace the print to console with pipe the output to Riak:
+And after that we can simply replace the print statement with a `saveToRiak` call:
 ```scala
     errorlines.saveToRiak("test-bucket-4store")
 ```